 Research is being done by Wyoming Game and Fish, Bridger-Teton National Forest, and other agencies to learn more about wolverine distribution in Wyoming and adjacent states.

-If you have seen a wolverine, or any animal that may be a wolverine, or even any evidence of a wolverine such as tracks in the snow, please fill out this wolverine-specific observation form, fill out the simple form below, or email Jason Wilmot directly.
+If you have seen a wolverine, or any animal that may be a wolverine, or even any evidence of a wolverine such as tracks in the snow, fill out the simple form below, or email the Jackson Hole Wildlife Foundation directly.